-A radical belief in student potential and in the transformative power of the liberal arts and sciences has guided Mary Baldwin College since its founding as Augusta Female Seminary in 1842.
-Our history began with founder Rufus Bailey and what was then a revolutionary idea: that women, like men, should be well educated.
-A generation later, namesake Mary Julia Baldwin took the reins during the Civil War; afterward her cutting-edge innovations made the institution thrive.
-This history continues today with students who dare to make a difference, engage in service to their communities, and boldly initiate change in our neighborhood and around the world.
+A belief in student potential and in the transformative power of the liberal arts and sciences has guided the college since its founding as Augusta Female Seminary in 1842.
+This history continues today with students who dare to make a difference, engage in service to their communities, and boldly initiate change in our backyard and around the world.

-Still setting the standard for innovation with a purpose, Mary Baldwin has developed into an exceptionally diverse institution with a variety of undergraduate and graduate programs for both women and men in locations throughout Virginia:
+Setting the standard for innovation with a purpose, today Mary Baldwin is an exceptionally diverse institution with a variety of undergraduate and graduate programs for both women and men in locations throughout Virginia:

 - The College for Women is our historic private liberal arts college for women on the main campus, occupying 54 beautiful hilltop acres in downtown Staunton, Virginia